 Spoiler: I wanted to be a neurosurgeon in college.
 But at some point in time, I had to stop and re-evaluate how I could play my part.
 How could I best use my inherent skills and deep passion for human behavior?

 As an empath, I knew that I was naturally curious.
 I liked questions.
 And I realized that I liked asking questions.
 Because when I asked good questions, I dug deeper and deeper until I revealed a truth.
 My constant questioning is what fueled my decision to study cognitive science and behavioral psychology.

 As a creative, I knew that I liked drawing archetypes (I'm really good at Pictionary).
-My desire to make would consistently manifest as doodles and sketches.
-Throughout my education, I've found myself gravitating towards composition and color, and eventually continued to study human perception in every day life.
+My desire to create consistently manifested as doodles and sketches.
+Throughout my education, I've found myself gravitating towards composition and color, eventually studying human perception in every day life.

 I'm a designer because I am obsessed with the human condition and I find joy in transforming my curiosity into intensive research, product strategy, and sketches.